Pattern Avoidance for Random Permutations: Motivation

 \section{Motivation}

 Restricted permutations fall into two broad classes.
 The first, more tractable type is of the form $\sigma(a) \neq b$ for $a, b\in [n]$, whose study dates to the classical {\em probl\`emes des rencontres} in the early 1700s \cite{Montmort1708}; see also \cite[Chapter 4]{barbour1992poisson}.
-A special case counts the number $D_n$ of {\em derangements} of $[n]$, i.e., permutations of $[n]$ without fixed points, yielding the asymptotic expression
+A special case counts the number $D_n$ of {\em derangements} of $[n]$, i.e., permutations of $[n]$ without fixed points, for which we have the asymptotic expression